Creamy, comforting, and fluffy, cauliflower mashed potatoes is a tasty and light alternative to classic mashed potatoes.

-You can expect a familiar, comforting flavor, similar to classic mashed potatoes, with cheesy notes and a mild cauliflower taste.
+You can expect a familiar, comforting flavor with cheesy notes and a mild cauliflower taste.

-The best way to make it is to steam or boil the cauliflower, blend it, and mix it with boiled potatoes.
-You can beat the potatoes until fluffy with a hand mixer or mash them with a potato ricer or masher.
+The best way to make it is to steam or boil the cauliflower, blend it with flavoring ingredients, and whisk it with boiled potatoes.

 Potatoes